-What is equine pastern dermatitis (EPD) and what will you notice on your horse?
+What is equine pastern dermatitis (EPD)?

 I’m going to preface this article with one notice here – there are some photos that may be hard to look at, so I have put them all together at the bottom of this article.
 The photos sprinkled throughout are all “AFTER” shots.
+You can skip to the shopping section if you like.

 - Equine pastern dermatitis is the giant umbrella term for an assortment of lower leg skin conditions of the horse.
 You may have heard terms like scratches, dew poisoning, mud fever, and greasy heel.